drduh/macOS-Security-and-Privacy-Guide/README.md

 Remember, WPA protection on wireless networks is [not secure](http://www.howtogeek.com/167783/htg-explains-the-difference-between-wep-wpa-and-wpa2-wireless-encryption-and-why-it-matters/) and you should favor connecting to **WPA2** protected networks only.

+## SSH
+For outgoing ssh connections, use hardware- or password-protected ssh keys, [set up](http://nerderati.com/2011/03/17/simplify-your-life-with-an-ssh-config-file/) remote hosts and consider [hashing](http://nms.csail.mit.edu/projects/ssh/) them.

+To `~/.ssh/ssh_config`, add

+    Host *
+      PasswordAuthentication no
+      ChallengeResponseAuthentication no
+      HashKnownHosts yes

+By default, OS X does not have ssh or *Remote Login* enabled.
+To enable ssh, use **System Preferences > Sharing**, or

+    sudo launchctl load -w /System/Library/LaunchDaemons/ssh.plist

+If you are going to enable sshd, at least disable password authentication and consider further [hardening](https://stribika.github.io/2015/01/04/secure-secure-shell.html) your configuration.

+To `/etc/sshd_config`, add

+    PasswordAuthentication no
+    ChallengeResponseAuthentication no
+    UsePAM no

+ Confirm ssh is enabled or disabled with

+    sudo lsof -ni TCP:22

 ## Physical access
 Keep your Mac physically secure at all times.
 Don't leave it unattended in hotels and such.